willianfalbo/shopping-app/README.md

 ## Shopping App

-Simple application for shopping.
+A simplified version of an online shopping application.
 It was created for demonstration purpose only.

 ### Features